useTransition

 }

-Displaying a pending visual state during the Transition
+Displaying a pending visual state

 You can use the isPending boolean value returned by useTransition to indicate to the user that a Transition is in progress.
 For example, the tab button can have a special “pending” visual state:

-function TabButton({ children, isActive, onClick }) {
+function TabButton({ action, children, isActive }) {

 const [isPending, startTransition] = useTransition();